Finished is more important than perfect.

 It’s generally true, especially when applied to learning a new skill or “perfecting” established skills.
 Time after time, I’ve observed that the creative souls who forge ahead and joyfully finish their project (whether it is a learning exercise or a finished work) tend to advance much faster than those who stop, judge, rip out, undo, redo, and eventually abandon the work because it doesn’t measure up to their expectations.

-When it comes to artmaking, I think that being a “perfectionist” has the potential to be as much of a weakness as a strength.
+When it comes to creative pursuits (including sewing and quilting as well as other, more recognized, forms of artmaking), I think that being a “perfectionist” has the potential to be as much of a weakness as a strength.

 I believe in always doing one’s best work; but I also believe in the importance of play, of “what if” – things we are much less likely to explore if we are attached to a narrow vision of what is acceptable or desirable.